Calculating GST and issuing tax invoices

 How to add GST to prices

-Once you’re GST registered, you will need to put prices up by 7%.
+Once you’re GST registered, you’ll need to put prices up by 7%.
 There’s a very simple formula for doing that:

 What are tax invoices?

 A tax invoice tells a customer how much GST they paid on a purchase.
-A tax invoice must be issued when your customer is GST registered.
-Your customer will keep this as a supporting document to claim input tax on standard-rated purchases.
+You must issue a tax invoice when you sell to GST-registered customers.

 Tax invoice example